What is Google My Business?

 Google likes to provide users with the most accurate data, so you need to give Google as much information as possible.
-List your address, contact details and operating hours, and ensure that everything is accurate and up to date.
+List your address, contact details and operating hours, and ensure that everything on your website design is accurate and up to date.
 Google will validate your address by sending you a post card with a verification number that you will need to send back to Google.

-SEO experts believe that Google and other search engines cross-reference your NAP (name, address and phone number) across websites to validate it and ensure yours is legitimate.
-If you’ve got Jonny’s Burgers on your website but Johns Burgers and Fries on your GMB listing this will only create confusion.
+SEO experts believe that Google and other search engines cross-reference your NAP (name, address and phone number) across website designs to validate it and ensure yours is legitimate.
+If you’ve got Jonny’s Burgers on your website but John's Burgers and Fries on your GMB listing, this will only create confusion.
 So comb through any business listings and citations you’re listed on and make sure all NAP information is exactly the same.

 When filling in information, make everything relevant and keyword rich.
 Enter all the locations you serve, what makes your business so great and the phrases that you want to get found for.

 People want to see what they’re getting.
 If they’re looking for pizzas they want to see delicious looking pizzas.
 If they’re searching for painters and decorators, they want to see images of smiling, friendly looking painters and decorators.

 Research indicates that the more images you have on your GMB, the more likely you will make a conversion.
 Businesses with more than 100 images get a staggering 1000 more website clicks than businesses with just one image.
 These businesses not only get more visibility but also appear more frequently in searches.

 So, make sure that your profile photo on your GMB listing is a high-quality image that showcases what your business is about.
 You should upload your logo and continue to upload images on a regular basis.
 If you provide a service, take pictures of different jobs and upload them every week.
 If you sell products, upload photos of your product being used on a periodical basis, and encourage your customers to do the same.